Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Introduction

 In the last section, we will compare our new filtration with previously known filtrations in some special cases.
 The first interesting case would be the filtration in local ramification theory.
 We can show that for the local field $K=\Fp((t))$ our filtration agree with the non-log version of Brylinski-Kato filtration $\text{fil}_{\bullet}H^1(K, \Z/p^n\Z)$ \cite{brylinski} \cite{katoswanconductor} defined by Matsuda \cite{matsuda}: \begin{propalpha}[Proposition \ref{filagree}] For any integer $m \geq 1$, we have $\text{Fil}_mH^1(K, \Z/p^n\Z)=\text{fil}_mH^1(K, \Z/p^n\Z)$. \end{propalpha}

-\textbf{Acknowledgments} The author would like to thank heartily Uwe Jannsen for his advice and support over the past few years, and thank Shuji Saito for his insightful discussions.
-The author also want to thank Moritz Kerz for numerous constructive comments, and to Georg Tamme, Patrick Forr\'e and Florian Strunk for helpful conversations.
+\textbf{Acknowledgments} The author would like to thank heartily Uwe Jannsen for his advice and support over the past few years, and thank Shuji Saito for his insightful discussions and encouragement.
+The author also want to thank Moritz Kerz for numerous constructive comments, to Georg Tamme, Patrick Forr\'e, Florian Strunk and Yitao Wu for helpful conversations, and to the anonymous Referee for her/his valuable comments.